 Whichever way you like, there is no right or wrong here.

-And thatโs it, now youโre ready to hang your bunting!
+And that’s it, now you’re ready to hang your bunting!

 Uses for Fabric Scrap Buntings